Reviews of Kiki’s Delivery Service (1989) and related work

 In a deeply peaceful alternate Europe, where airships are still in fashion into something like the early 1960s, a witch is going to spend a traditional year away from her friends and parents because she’s recently turned thirteen.
 She finds a city by the ocean but the bustling people there aren’t very friendly, and she doesn’t have any special skills.
 The girl begins to worry.
 A pragmatic artist helps her deal with uncertainty and recover inspiration.

 After the first two times I saw this subtle coming-of-age fantasy, I felt that it was very good but a little rushed, forming a definite rump to Studio Ghibli’s formal debut double feature in 1988.
+Unlike those earlier films, and Nausicaä of the Valley of the Wind (1984) and Castle in the Sky (1986), Kiki was the first Ghibli film to turn a profit before it left the theatres, but it isn’t necessarily more commercial.
 In 2020, I saw it a third time, with nieces aged 9 and 12.
-Despite loving Totoro, they were skeptical of animation, associating it with “fakeness”.
+Despite loving Totoro, they were skeptical of animation, associating it with “fakeness” from experience with US animation.
 Kiki grabbed them right away.
 It is a rare gem of a children’s film, with unusual emotional authenticity.

 When challenged by nature and callous urbanites, Kiki initially perseveres, but soon reaches the end of her rope.
 There are plenty of children’s movies with clumsy or volatile characters, and tens of thousands of children’s movies about finding some personal drive or inspiration, but I know of no other children’s movie where the main character is so realistically moody, or where the nadir is literally just her spending a day in bed with a fever after giving up.
 She doesn’t fail to grab the MacGuffin from the villain’s stash in an action sequence; there is no MacGuffin and no villain.
 Kiki’s failure is her own.
 It’s all about character and growth.
 The action sequence comes last and adds very little, though it has the girl rescuing the foolhardy boy from his own source of inspiration.